 Important!

 If you compile a 32-bit application, you should use the 32-bit fbclient.dll library.
-In case of a 64-bit one, it should be the 64-bit library.
+For a 64-bit application, it should be the 64-bit library.
 Besides the file fbclient.dll, it is advisable to place the following libraries in the same folder: msvcp80.dll and msvcr80.dll (for Firebird 2.5) as well as msvcp100.dll and msvcr100.dll (for Firebird 3.0).
 These libraries are located either in the bin subfolder (Firebird 2.5) or in the root folder of the server (Firebird 3.0).

-For the application to correctly show internal firebird errors, it is necessary to copy the file firebird.msg as well.
-In case of Firebird 2.5 or earlier, it must be one level up from the folder with the client library, i.e. in the application folder in our case.
-In case of Firebird 3, it must be in one folder with the client library, i.e. in the application folder.
-In case of Firebird 3, it must be in one folder with the client library, i.e. in the fbclient folder.
+For the application to show internal firebird errors correctly, it is necessary to copy the file firebird.msg as well.
+For Firebird 2.5 or earlier, it must be one level up from the folder with the client library, i.e. in the application folder in our case.
+For Firebird 3, it must be in the same folder as the client library, i.e. in the application folder.
+For Firebird 3, it must be in the same folder as the client library, i.e. in the fbclient folder.
+Denis, the last two sentences do not make sense.

-If you need your application to run without the installed Firebird server, i.e. in the Embedded mode, you should replace fbclient.dll with fbembed.dll for Firebird 2.5.
+If you need your application to run without the installed Firebird server, i.e. in the Embedded mode, you should replace fbclient.dll with fbembed.dll for Firebird 2.5, making sure that the width of the CPU register (64-bit or 32-bit) matches the application.
 If necessary, the name of the library can be placed in the configuration file of your application.
-It is not necessary to change anything for Firebird 3.0 (the working mode depends on the connection string and the value of the Providers parameter in the file firebird.conf/databases.conf).
+It is not necessary to change anything for Firebird 3.0, in which the working mode depends on the connection string and the value of the Providers parameter in the file firebird.conf/databases.conf.

 Tip

-Even if your application works with Firebird in the Embedded mode, it is more convenient to carry out the development under the full-featured server.
-The thing is that Firebird runs in one address space with your application in the Embedded mode, which may lead to unwanted consequences when errors occur in your application.
-Besides, the Delphi environment and your application are separate applications at the moment of development that use the Embedded mode.
-Up to version 2.5, they cannot work with one database at the same time.
+Even if your application is intended to work with Firebird in the Embedded mode, it is advisable to attach to the full server during development.
+The reason is that embedded Firebird runs in the same address space as the application and any application connecting to a database in embedded mode must be able to obtain exclusive access to that database.
+Once that connection succeeds, no other embedded connections are possible.
+When you are connected to your database in the Delphi IDE, the established connection is in Delphi's application space, thus preventing your application from being run successfully from the IDE.

+(Denis, Firebird 3 embedded still requires exclusive access if the installed full server is in Super mode.)

 Connection parameters

 The Params property of the TFDConnection component contains the database connection parameters (username, password, connection character set, etc.).
-If you use the editor of TFDConnection properties (a double click on the component), the above properties will be specified automatically.
-The set of these properties depends on the database type.
+If you use the TFDConnection property editor by double-clicking on the component, you will see that those properties have been filled automatically.
+The property set depends on the database type.

 Table 1.
 TFDConnection component main properties